Building a home Network Attached Storage server. Part 2: RAID Setup

 Ubuntu software RAID

 I am familiar with the Ubuntu operating system, so this was another one of the options I considered.
-Ubuntu also has support for linux software RAID.
+Ubuntu also has support for Linux software RAID.
 It has all of the same benefits and drawbacks as Windows Server software RAID, with one major additional drawback that made me drop it as an option, it doesn’t have the Windows SMB2 system.
 On my Windows network SMB2 will make a night-and-day difference in network throughput.

 OpenSolaris ZFS file system

-The OpenSolaris ZFS file system is the most intriguing RAID option I’ve seen.
+The OpenSolaris ZFS is the most intriguing RAID option I’ve seen.
 It is a form of software RAID that is reportedly very fast, and very smart.
 After doing some reading on the ZFS file system and it’s native support and very smooth implementation for RAID, I was really interested.
 It’s been quite some time since I worked on a Solaris system so there would have been an extra learning curve, but in the end I dropped this option for the same reason as Ubuntu.
 It doesn’t have SMB2.

 If you don’t plan on using Windows machines as the clients for the NAS, and don’t mind dealing with the quirks of Solaris, then this is my recommendation.
 ZFS is a very cool system and they are constantly improving it.